Backbase/golden-sample-app/apps/golden-sample-app/src/app/custom-payment/README.md

 ### Create a payment

+**!important**
+As of now, this is a code-sample only, do not expect, that feature is working e2e.

 In a nutshell, when making a payment, the bank customer enters the following information in a payments form:

 1. From account / Debit account / Initiator